OctopusDeploy/OctoPack/readme.md

 You will see output similar to this:

 ![Installing OctoPack](https://octopus-images.s3.amazonaws.com/blog/install-package.png "Installing OctoPack")

+## Building packages

+To have OctoPack create a NuGet package from your build, set the `RunOctoPack` MSBuild property to `true`.
+For example, if you are compiling from the command line, you might use:

+    msbuild MySolution.sln /t:Build /p:RunOctoPack=true

+After the build completes, in the output directory you will find a NuGet package.
+This package is ready to be deployed using your [Octopus Deploy](http://octopusdeploy.com) server.

 ## Adding a NuSpec

-Before you can use OctoPack, you'll also have to add a [simple .nuspec file](http://docs.nuget.org/docs/reference/nuspec-reference "NuSpec file format") to your project.
-The file name should be the same as the name for your project - for example, **YourApp.Web.nuspec**.
+A `.nuspec` file describes the contents of your NuGet package.
+OctoPack automatically creates one if you haven't provided one, by guessing some of the settings from your project.
+But you may wish to provide your own [simple .nuspec file](http://docs.nuget.org/docs/reference/nuspec-reference "NuSpec file format") to your project.
+The file name should match the name of your C# project - for example, **YourApp.Web.nuspec** if your ASP.NET project is named **YourApp.Web**.

 Here is an example of the .nuspec file contents: